Biology, B.S. to Pharmacy, Pharm.D. Accelerated Program

 Obtain an undergraduate degree at Saint Louis University and then a Pharm.D. at University of Health Sciences and Pharmacy in St. Louis in seven rather than eight years through this accelerated Doctor of Pharmacy program.

-Students working toward a Bachelor of Science in Biology at SLU can apply for admission at University of Health Sciences and Pharmacy (UHSP) in St. Louis after three years of undergraduate study.
+Students working toward a Bachelor of Science in Biology at SLU can apply for admission at the University of Health Sciences and Pharmacy (UHSP) in St. Louis after three years of undergraduate study.
 Courses taken as part of the first professional (P1) year of study at UHSP in St. Louis will also satisfy senior-level degree requirements for the bachelor's degree.

 - The B.S. degree in biology at SLU will satisfy all pre-requisites for admission to the Pharm.D. program at UHSP.